BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ^^^^^^^^^^^^^^^^

    A method for grouping neighboring points in a network.
-In PalmettoBUG, it is used after a *UMAP* embedding of the cells, such that cells in similar locations of the UMAP projection will be clustered together.
+In PalmettoBUG, it is used after a :ref:`UMAP` embedding of the cells, such that cells in similar locations of the UMAP projection will be clustered together.
 Unlike *FlowSOM*, it does not take a preset metaclustering number, and the final number of clusters it finds is